RLOpenCatalyst/rg-doc/source/Features.rst

    Upload Pem file         :<Upload the pem file>

-   Click on the “Submit” button.Now we can connect to SSH Terminal in a new window
+   Click on the “Submit” button.
+Now we can connect to SSH Terminal in a new window